tonytonov/doktor/README.md

 - You also need a `latex` installation, like [TeX Live](https://www.tug.org/texlive/) or [MiKTeX](https://miktex.org/),
 - as well as `rmarkdown` package.
+- Make sure SciPy is installed (`python3-scipy` in dpkg-based distros).
 - The example report uses *Merriweather* and *Ubuntu* fonts; see below for installation instructions.